MeiZhiyuan88666/MateOff_Meme/README.md

 The dataset labels are in the file `data/data.json` directory.

-The appendix of the paper is located in `paper/MetaOff_Appendix.pdf`.

 For the image dataset, please click [here](https://drive.google.com/file/d/1R4pAiawNSOJnPBPe9_BSnJJlWc1O_gy2/view?usp=sharing).

 🚨***Disclaimer: The examples provided in this article may be disturbing.***